inasafe/inasafe-doc/docs/source/training/intermediate/osm/305-using-private-data-store.rst

 **3. How It Works**

-How does the plugin know which data you want to store on OpenStreetMap and which data you want to store publicly?
+How does the plugin know which data you want to store on OSM and which data you want to store publicly?
 Quite simply, it knows because of the tags.
-Normal tags go to OpenStreetMap, as always, but you can use new tags with a special prefix that will be sent to the private datastore.
+Normal tags go to OSM, as always, but you can use new tags with a special prefix that will be sent to the private datastore.
 By default, any tag that begins with the prefix **“hot:”** will go to the private datastore.